How to Configure 802.1X and RADIUS for Ubiquiti UniFi

 Benefits of Implementing 802.1X With a RADIUS Server for UniFi

-How To Set up a RADIUS Server for Ubiquiti UniFi
+How to Set up a RADIUS Server for Ubiquiti UniFi

 Here’s how to set up a RADIUS server for Ubiquiti UniFi.

-Installing and Configuring RADIUS Server Software
+Phase 1: Install and Configure RADIUS Server Software

 Install and set up the RADIUS server software before using the Ubiquiti UniFi RADIUS login.
 Ubiquiti UniFi works with multiple kinds of RADIUS servers, such as the UniFi RADIUS server, on-prem, or third-party cloud RADIUS options.
-While Microsoft’s Network Policy Server (NPS) is one of the most commonly used, its downsides include configuration challenges, scalability issues, and installation complexity.

-Establishing Communication Between Ubiquiti UniFi and a RADIUS Server
+Phase 2: Establish Communication Between Ubiquiti UniFi and a RADIUS Server

-2. Ensure UniFi devices are correctly connected to the network and that the Cloud RADIUS server is operational and accessible.
+2. Ensure UniFi devices are correctly connected to the network and that the cloud RADIUS server is operational and accessible.

 3. Check that other requirements for authentication, such as EAP-TLS, are supported and set up correctly on both ends.